erikfors/movies_db_flutter/README.md

 - [x] Use Bloc.
 - [x] Add a rounded corners for the images.
 - [ ] Views should be responsive for both landscape/portrait mode.
-   - [ ] In portrait mode, the poster image, title, and movie overview is shown.
+   - [ ] In portrait mode, the poster image, title, and movie score is shown.
    - [ ] (In landscape mode, the rotated alternate layout should use the backdrop image instead and show the title and movie overview to the right of it.
 - [ ] Display a nice default placeholder (facebook one)
-- [ ] Improved the user interface by experimenting with styling and coloring.
+- [x] Improved the user interface by experimenting with styling and coloring.
-- [ ] For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
-Otherwise, a poster image, the movie title, and overview is listed.
-Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.

 ### App Walkthough GIF